 - Enter any additional income sources or expenses that aren’t applicable for the entire model period, and indicate both the starting and ending ages.
 If you have multiple income or expense streams, you can enter them all separated by a semi-colon (;).
 If you want some of these income or expense streams to remain constant in nominal dollars, i.e. a mortgage payment, then type an asterisk (*) after the number.
 Otherwise these streams will be adjusted for inflation annually.

 You can also modify a few graph elements (to help you focus on different parts of the graph):

 - Show or hide the death probability wedge.
 Hiding it helps you investigate the portfolio balances with greater resolution for later years.

 - Show or hide different categories of success (green wedges).
 Success is defined as any outcome where you are not broke (i.e. balance <0).
-Additional categories of success include balances that are below your initial retirement balance (but still above zero) and balances that are more than double your initial retirement balance.
+Additional categories of success include balances that are below your initial retirement balance (but still above zero) and balances that are more than double and five times your initial retirement balance.

 - You can download an PNG image of your graph (click on the camera icon in the lower right).